top of page

 “There is happiness in life, happiness in friendship, happiness of a family, happiness in a healthy body and mind, ...but when one loses them, there is suffering."
 Dhammapada, (San Francisco State University, n.d.).

-Meditation may seem a foreign word to some, (especially after the Buddha comment) but my definition of a meditative practice is a place, time, or thing that makes you feel calm, peaceful and restored.
+Meditation may seem a foreign word to some, but meditative practice is a place, time, or thing that makes you feel calm, peaceful, and restored.
 The Harvard Business Review magazine had an article in 2015 titled, How Meditation Benefits CEOs, (Seppala, 2015).
-It lists these benefits to meditation.
+It lists these benefits of meditation.

 • Meditation builds resilience – “a sense of control over” and “filled…with…calm”